jeickmeier/fin_statement_model/README.md

 Standard financial metrics (like Gross Margin, Current Ratio) can be defined in simple YAML files.

 The MetricRegistry loads these definitions.

-MetricCalculationNode uses a loaded definition (inputs, formula) to create a calculation node in the graph.

 5. Strategies (Strategy, Registry)